ouspg/CompSec/Lab5_ChipWhisperer/README.md

 4. Build your new program with command `make PLATFORM=CW303` as you did in tutorial.
 Upload your new program to the device with XMEGA programmer like you did in tutorial.

 Remember always that anytime you make modifications to program, you have to rebuild it and reupload it to the device.
-Also make sure that you are uploading correct program to device (it was surprisingly common mistake last year!).
+Also make sure that you are uploading correct program to device (forgotting it was surprisingly common mistake last year!).

 5. Make sure that there is no red error light burning in capture board.
 Red led burning means that failure has happened with ADC and you can not capture anything.
 Run **setup_cwlite_xmega.py** and it should be removing error.

-6. TODO: clock or script stuff
+6. In order to be able to capture power traces we must make capture boards clock work faster.
+Navigate to the *Scope settings* tab in the capture software and set *Source* of *ADC Clock* to be **CLKGEN x4 via DCM**.
+The *ADC Freq* should show **29.5 MHz** (which is 4x 7.37 MHz), and the *DCM Locked* checkbox must be checked.
+If the DCM Locked checkbox is NOT checked, try hitting the *Reset ADC DCM* button again.

 7. Time for your first capture!
 Hit the capture button and see power trace appearing.

 Interesting part of trace is actually in just in the beginning of trace, rest is futile clutter.
 You can zoom in to inspect the first 500 samples of trace.

 8. Trace is not looking very nice, so next we will adjust settings little bit.
-Under *Gain Setting* set the *Mode* to high.
+On *Scope Settings* tab, under *Gain Setting* set the *Mode* to high.
 Increase the *Gain Setting* to about 25.
 You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
-Under *Trigger Setup* set the *Total Samples* to 500, because we do not need big amount of samples to be taken to inspect power consumption.
+Under *Trigger Setup* set the *Total Samples* to 500, because everything interesting seems to be happening in first 500 samples of captured trace.

-9. Hit capture button again to ensure that trace looks more sensible now.
+9. Hit capture button again to see that unneccessary parts are removed from trace plot.

 10. Time to do some initial testing.
 Modify your program to run different amount amount of NOP and MUL instructions.
 Inspect how traces change.
 Try to detect on which points execution changes to different instruction.
 Also pay attention how long different instruction blocks take to execute.